FirelyTeam/firely-docs-firely-server/features/postman_tutorial.rst

             "date": "2022-12-07T19:14:07.7140229+00:00",
             "publisher": "Firely"

 #.
 The collection folder "Create Example Data" should be executed next.
-This will setup FHIR records for the basic examples in  "Retrieve Example Data" and as well as other examples throughout the collection.
+This will setup FHIR records for the basic examples in  "Retrieve Example Data" as well as other examples throughout the collection.

     .. image:: ../images/postman_tutorial_createdata.png
        :align: center